 Having a baby can cost anywhere from $4,000 to $41,000—or more—depending on where you live, your care needs, and your health insurance plan.
 Your plan has a huge impact on how much you'll pay for out-of-pocket prenatal care, labor and delivery, and infant care.

 Having or adopting a baby counts as a qualifying life event that permits changes to a health insurance plan outside of open enrollment, such as adding your child or uninsured partner to your plan.
-You also might be able to switch to a plan with better coverage when you have the child.
+You also might be able to switch to a plan with better coverage after you have the child.